 Centre for Security and Society

-Elisa Orrù will participate in the EU Horizon 2020 research project on behalf of the University of Freiburg's Centre for Security and Society
+Prof. Dr. Stefan Kaufmann, Dr. Jens Hälterlein and Dr. Linda Madsen participate in this BMBF funded project on behalf of the University of Freiburg's Centre for Security and Society.

 New Rooms and Address